twocs/gin/README.md

 {{ end }}
 ```

-#### Custom Template renderer
+#### Custom Template Renderer

-You can also use your own html template render
+You can also use your own html template renderer.

 ```go
 import "html/template"